 - A. As part of the Project Scope, CONTRACTOR shall have the responsibility of coordinating the Project construction and demolition activities with all utilities that may be affected.
-CONTRACTOR shall be responsible for the cost of utility coordination as defined herein.
+CONTRACTOR shall be responsible for the cost of all utility coordination unless defined otherwise herein.
 If applicable, all temporary relocation costs as well as any other conflict avoidance measures shall be the responsibility of the CONTRACTOR.
 For those utilities that have prior rights SCDOT will be responsible for permanent relocation costs as defined by the Federal code.
 For those utilities where the CONTRACTOR determines that the SCDOT has prior rights, CONTRACTOR may exercise these rights and require the utility company to bear the costs of relocation.
 If there is a dispute over prior rights, SCDOT shall be responsible for resolving the dispute.
-SCDOT shall have final determination of the utility's prior rights. - B. For those utilities requiring relocation, CONTRACTOR shall conform with SCDOT's "A Policy for Accommodating Utilities on Highway Rights of Way", the applicable State laws, and the Code of Federal Regulations, Title 23, Chapter 1, Subchapter G, part 645, subparts A and B. - C. The resolution of any conflicts between utility companies and the construction of the Project shall be the responsibility of the CONTRACTOR.
+SCDOT shall have final determination of the utility's prior rights. - B. For those utilities requiring relocation, CONTRACTOR shall conform with SCDOT's "A Policy for Accommodating Utilities on Highway Rights of Way", the applicable State laws, and the Code of Federal Regulations, Title 23, Chapter 1, Subchapter G, part 645, subparts A and B. The CONTRACTOR is responsible for all costs associated with relocating utilities owned by SCDOT. - C. The resolution of any conflicts between utility companies and the construction of the Project shall be the responsibility of the CONTRACTOR.
 If said utility companies interfere or fail to relocate conflicting utilities in a timely manner, SCDOT may, on an individual basis, consider a time extension for utility company delays when CONTRACTOR can demonstrate that appropriate coordination efforts have been made to expedite the utility relocation, and that the delay has a direct impact on the approved Critical Path.
 CONTRACTOR shall not be entitled to additional compensation for interference or delays in utility relocations.
 CONTRACTOR shall meet with the Department's Utilities Office within thirty (30) days of the Notice to Proceed to gain a full understanding of what is required with each utility submittal.